- Course Number:

 Course DescriptionExamines human, cultural, and environmental geography placed in context with current issues of social, economic, and political globalization.
 Includes information on global spatial patterns of agriculture; industrial, post-industrial, and sustainable development; rural-to-urban migration; religious, political and resource conflicts; and cultural landscapes.
 Uses regional examples to illustrate geographic concepts.
-Prerequisite: WR 115, RD 115, and MTH 20 or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course